emkah4/mdi-task/README.md

 - Launch the app: python3 main.py

 ## Note
-The queries for the SQL task cna be found in sql-task.txt
+The queries for the SQL task can be found in sql-task.txt